telerik/fiddler-docs/Modify-Traffic/Tasks/ModifyRequest.md

 ordinal: 2
 ---

-Modify requests and responses by customizing Fiddler's rules with FiddlerScript.
+Modify requests and responses by [customizing Fiddler's rules with FiddlerScript][1].

+[1]: ../../Extend-Fiddler/AddRules